scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 ## Create a Kubernetes cluster manually

-Scalar DL can also be deployed in your own Kubernetes Cluster using following methods
+Scalar DL can also be deployed on your own Kubernetes Cluster using following methods

 First create a Kubernetes Cluster you can refer [here](https://kubernetes.io/docs/setup/production-environment/turnkey/aws/)